marcgeurts/checker/docs/parameters.md

 Note that during the commit, the unstaged changes will be stored in git stash.
 This may mess with your working copy and result in unexpected merge conflicts.

+### strict

+*Default: false*

+This parameter will tell to use strict mode.
+This means that warnings will be considered as errors.
+By default will strict mode is disabled.

 ### skip-success-output

 *Default: false*